htvekov/solivia_esphome/README.md

 #          ESPHome Custom Component Modbus sniffer for Delta Solvia Inverter 3.0 EU G4 TR installed with Solivia Gateway M1 D2.

-### Remember to copy the Custom Component solivia.h file to the ESPHome folder in Home Assistant !!
+### Remember to copy the Custom Component `solivia.h` file to the ESPHome folder in Home Assistant !!

-This config doesn't send any commands to the inverter !!<br />
+>NOTE: This config doesn't send any package request commands to the inverter !!<br />
-Instead it relies on the gateways constant request for data (appx.
+>Config instead relies on the Solivia Gateway constant data package requests (appx.
 1,5 packages pr. second).

+A Solivia Gateway is not mandatory to utilize this ESPHome Modbus configuration<br />
-If you don't have a gateway, the package request can instead easily be send from ESPHome using `uart.write` and eg. triggered via the ESPHome Time component.
+The package request command can instead easily be send from ESPHome using `uart.write` and e.g. triggered via the ESPHome Time component.

 ### Example:
 ```yaml